-Monastaraki consists of central Monastaraki Square and the streets around it and is a very popular and well known central part of Athens.
+Monastiraki consists of central Monastiraki Square and the streets around it and is a very popular and well known central part of Athens.
 Bordered by Ermou street and wedged in between Plaka, Syntagma and Psiri it is a popular tourist destination.

-There is a street full of tavernas and cafes called Mitropeleos and we have rented both self contained apartments and stayed at boutique hotels along there.
-It is smack bang in the centre of everything.
+There is a street full of tavernas and cafes called Mitropeleos and we have rented both self-contained apartments and stayed at boutique hotels along there.
+It is smack bang in the center of everything.

-- The Monastyaraki Flea Market is on every Sunday around the square.
+- The Monastiraki Flea Market is on every Sunday around the square.
 All the Athenians come and it can get very busy but there are some amazing things on sale.